 Currently, there is no public market for our securities.
-We intend to apply to have our units listed on The Nasdaq Capital Market ("Nasdaq"), under the symbol "FLACU."
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
+Our units have been approved for listing on The Nasdaq Capital Market ("Nasdaq"), under the symbol "FLACU."
 We expect the Class A ordinary shares and warrants comprising the units to begin separate trading on Nasdaq under the symbols "FLAC" and "FLACW" respectively on the 52nd day following the date of this prospectus unless Credit Suisse Securities (USA) LLC informs us of its decision to permit earlier separate trading and we have satisfied certain conditions described herein.

 We are an "emerging growth company" and "smaller reporting company" under applicable federal securities laws and, as such, will be subject to reduced public company reporting requirements.
 Investing in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page 32 for a discussion of information that should be considered in connection with an investment in our securities.
+See "Risk Factors" beginning on page 34 for a discussion of information that should be considered in connection with an investment in our securities.
 Investors will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.